No matter what you think, you are probably not good at picking winners amongst startups.

 2. Avoid the weakest companies.
 This is where you can use your judgement and experience best.
 Many of the ‘startups’ out there will just have a brief run that ends nowhere.
 Try to avoid those.
 You want all of your portfolio to ‘have legs’.
 That means that they are running for years, create real value for customers, and have some kind of exit.
 You may not be able to narrow down to the 10X ‘winners’, but on the other side of the spectrum, you can probably avoid a lot of companies that never get much done.

-3. Play peanut poker for the first few years.
+3. Practice playing peanut poker for the first few years.
 In your first few years, you should probably only be investing amounts that are very small to you.
 That way if you lose an investment it is not a traumatic experience.
 Once you have been working that way for a few years, and your confidence is growing, you can start investing bigger amounts.
-You don’t know how it feels for you to lose an investment until you have actually been through it.
+You don’t know how it feels to lose an investment until you have actually been through it.

 4. Be consistent.
 It is an old saying that ‘lemons grow faster than pearls’.
 While you are building your portfolio you will see the first failures within a few years… the successes will only come much later.
 You need to have a consistent approach if you want to last all the way to that finish line.